Mandeepsheoran/MasterAutomationFramework-Web-Mobile-API-Desktop-App-Automation/README.md

 No-exception: is used to declare the exception using functional programming way to remove the try/catch/exception code.

 WebDriverManager: is used for web driver management for web automation.
 5.x version is also helped us to run the test directly inside docker container.

+Monte API : Screen recorder to record the video of test execution without using any external tool like Seleniod, WebDriverManager etc.